Configure Data Quality > Orchestrating data enrichment and validations > Advanced objective settings

 For more information about configuring the record types, see Step 2.
 Adding objectives to an objective group.

-If you configure business applications as a trigger for an objective, the objective triggers when users submit records in business applications.
 When you configure business applications as a trigger for an objective, you can select one of the following trigger conditions:

 If you configure an objective to reject records with validation errors, users can't submit records that fail validation.
 For more information about rejecting records that fail validation, see Rejecting records with validation errors.

 For more information about configuring these triggers, see Step 2.
-Adding objectives to an objective group.
+Adding objectives to an objective group

 Data dependency between rule associations